sphinx-doc/sphinx/doc/usage/restructuredtext/roles.rst

    :rst:role:`code` role instead.

    .. versionchanged:: 1.8
-      Allowed to escape curly braces with backslash
+      Allowed to escape curly braces with double backslash

 There is also an :rst:role:`index` role to generate index entries.